solana-foundation/solana-improvement-documents/proposals/0001-simd-process.md

 far the most effective way to see a proposal through to completion: authors should not expect that other project developers will take on responsibility for implementing their accepted feature.

+### Living

+A special status for SIMDs that are designed to be continually updated and not reach a state of finality.
+This includes most notably SIMD-1.

 ### Stagnant